The Trifecta: Three simple techniques for training deeper Forward-Forward networks: Introduction

 \textbf{Lack of Error Signals.} A drawback of many greedy or local learning algorithms is the lack of backward or error signals.
 This means that a layer may learn features that are useful for its local objective but not necessarily for the next layer.
 Consider the extreme case where a layer generates a uniform feature vector ($k \cdot \mathbf{1}$) above or below the threshold according to the belief of the layer.
 Locally, the objective will be fulfilled, but subsequent layers will not acquire useful information that can help separate the data further.
 Consequently, the local objective must be suitable, or such models are not able to scale to complex tasks.

 \textbf{Contributions.}

-\begin{itemize} \item We propose a combination of techniques, termed The Trifecta, that matches the accuracy of our backpropagation baseline on several datasets by addressing the mentioned weaknesses. \item We achieve around 84\% accuracy on CIFAR-10, demonstrating that FF is able to scale to more complex datasets. \item We perform an analysis on two different loss functions (original and new) for FF and discuss their differences in training stability. \item We conduct a thorough investigation into different normalization functions in the FF algorithm and its impact on accuracy. \item We provide an implementation of The Trifecta (currently in the supplementary material). \end{itemize}
+\begin{itemize} \item We propose a combination of techniques, termed The Trifecta, that matches the accuracy of our backpropagation baseline on several datasets by addressing the mentioned weaknesses. \item We achieve around 84\% accuracy on CIFAR-10, demonstrating that FF is able to scale to more complex datasets. \item We perform an analysis on two different loss functions (original and new) for FF and discuss their differences in training stability. \item We conduct a thorough investigation into different normalization functions in the FF algorithm and its impact on accuracy. \item We provide an implementation of The Trifecta (\href{https://github.com/tdooms/trifecta}{https://github.com/tdooms/trifecta}). \end{itemize}